How to Get a Florida Real Estate License Without Losing Weeks

 NAR Settlement: Buyer Broker Agreements Required

-The National Association of Realtors settlement, effective August 17, 2024, made two changes that affect every new agent:
+The National Association of Realtors settlement, effective August 17, 2024, changed common industry practices around buyer representation and MLS compensation displays:

 What this means for you: the career you are entering requires you to articulate your value to buyers before you show them a single home.
 Agents who cannot explain what they do, what it costs, and why it is worth paying for will struggle to sign buyer agreements.
 This is a skill your brokerage training should cover.
 Ask about it during your broker interviews.